asuar078/raisin/README.md

 The raisin malware is a combination rootkit and reverse shell application.
 The raisin malware uses the LKM created by [Maxim Biro](https://www.google.com) to gain root access, grape is a continuously running client that will launch a reverse shell and can then be used to send commands to the LKM.

 The rootkit only works on **Linux kernels up to 4.4.0-31** and has architecture-specific code in the rootkit which is implemented only for **x86** and **x86-64** architectures.
 The raisin malware was tested on a Ubuntu 14.04 VM.
+The reverse shell IP on the default build is set to the VM IP of `10.0.2.15` to change edit line `42` of grape.c.

 ## Infection Method